Year VII, Publication no.1, September 2019.

 122. TITLE: Principles of the Judiciary: Constitutional Experience of Structural Regulation in American Countries.
 AUTHORS: Aleksej P. Treskov, Al'bina S. Kalmanova, Tatiana N. Matyusheva, Vyacheslav L. Rasskazov, Lyudmila A. Tkhabisimova.
 ABSTRACT.
 This article presents a legal comparison of how the operation of the judiciary is regulated by constitutions of countries in the Americas.
 Our analysis shows that the judiciary is regulated through chapters dedicated to the judiciary, as well as via other chapters of the constitutions.
 The formalization of the latter regulations is the subject of this article.
 We establish that the non-dedicated chapters of constitutions provide for (but are not limited to) such key principles of the judiciary authority as independence, cooperation / coordination, and a number of judicial practices.
 All other regulations deal directly with the activities of the judiciary in the humanitarian aspect.
 KEY WORDS: Judicial Power, Principles Of Judicial Power, Judge, Independence, Interaction.
 RUSSIA.

 123. TITLE: Meta-Theoretical Studies in the History of Legal and Political Doctrines: Heuristic Potential.
 AUTHORS: Evgenii A. Apolskii, Andrei Y. Mordovtsev, Alexey Yu.
-Mamychev, Tatiana V. Mordovtseva.
+Mamychev, Tatiana V. Mordovtseva, Oleg G. Danilyan.
 ABSTRACT.
 This article discusses such an important tool in modern legal research as the meta-theoretical approach.
 The authors analyze the nature and prospects of using this method in the whole range of research work in law.
 The article concludes that the result of a competent application of meta-theoretical tools is the ability to carry out a systematic analysis of legal studies, allowing to reach the level of their practical implementation in the process of developing legal policy and state-building, as well as use an interdisciplinary level of understanding of the problems of legal genesis and development.
 KEY WORDS: Legal Doctrine, Scientific Reflection, Legal Metatheory, Meta-Theoretical Approach, System Approach.
 RUSSIA.

 124. TITLE: State-Legal Doctrines of Russia as A Scientific Category: Essential and Law-Free Dimension.
 AUTHORS: Evgeny A. Apolsky, Andrey Yu.
 Mordovtsev, Alexey Yu.
-Mamychev, Tatyana V. Mordovtseva.
+Mamychev, Tatyana V. Mordovtseva, Marina G. Okladnaya.
 ABSTRACT.
 The article discusses the Russian state-legal doctrines as a scientific category with a set of specific features.
 The authors analyze the definitions of legal doctrine, legal doctrine offered in the Russian political and legal discourse, and on the basis of this, they put forward their own definitions of both legal doctrine and state legal doctrine.
 The results of the research are of decisive importance for the history of political and legal studies, the general theory of law, and the philosophy of law, but at the same time, they can be used in other areas of legal (including branch) science.
 KEY WORDS: Legal Doctrine, Legal Doctrine, Science Of Science, State-Legal Doctrine, Ontological Dimension.
 RUSSIA.

 125. TITLE: Defect as an interdisciplinary category and its value in theoretical and legal research.
-AUTHOR: Igor P. Cojocar’.
+AUTHOR: Igor P. Kozhokar.
 ABSTRACT.
 The paper discusses the use of the category “defect” in various fields of scientific knowledge.
 The author has shown that the term "defect" is widely used in many sciences: mathematics, physics, medicine, psychology, engineering, etc. The relevance and practical significance of the study of defects in jurisprudence, in particular within the framework of the general theory of law, is substantiated.
 It is indicated that at present this phenomenon has been studied fragmentarily, its theoretical legal concept is missing, which prevents its effective branch research.
 KEY WORDS: Defect, Error, Compensation, Deficiency, Protection of Rights.
 RUSSIA.

 126. TITLE: Abuse of Rights in Corporate Legal Relations: The Concept and Characteristics, Subjects and Forms.
-AUTHORS: Aleksey I. Ovchinnikov, Svetlana V. Ribak, Marina V. Alekseeva, Tatiana V. Veselaya, Olga V. Diachenko.
+AUTHORS: Aleksey I. Ovchinnikov, Svetlana V. Rybak, Marina V. Alekseeva, Tatiana V. Veselaya, Olga V. Diachenko.
 ABSTRACT: The purpose of the research is to determine the Abuse of Rights in Corporate Legal Relations. the theoretical, methodological, conceptual and institutional aspects of abuse of the right by shareholders in relations with a joint-stock company were used.
 Results showed that Abuse of rights by shareholders is understood as a violation by shareholders of the basic rules of corporate behavior according to which a shareholder is obliged to exercise his/her rights and legitimate interests while respecting the rights of other shareholders, as well as the entire joint-stock company.
 KEY WORDS: Abuse of Rights, Corporate Legal Relations, Greenmail, Unfair Entrepreneurship.
 RUSSIA.

 127. TITLE: Artificial intelligence as a subject of law: pros and cons.
 AUTHORS: Dremliuga R.I, Alexey Yu.
 Mamychev, Dremliuga O.A, Yulia S. Matyuk.
 ABSTRACT.
 The article deals with the analysis of the recognition of artificial intelligence systems as subjects of law.
 The article substantiates the assertion that at the moment there are no objective criteria for recognition or refusal to recognize something by the subject of law.
 The author comes to the conclusion that formally artificial intelligence can be recognized as a subject of law in a similar way to the legal capacity of a legal entity.
 Due to the existing differences between the properties of man and the intellectual system, humanity does not have an obligation to recognize such systems as the subject of law.
 KEY WORDS: Legal Capacity, Artificial Intelligence, High Technology Law, Subject of Law.
 RUSSIA.